herpiko/unk/README.md

 You can find the revised SVG here https://github.com/herpiko/unk/blob/master/unk-plate-layout.rev1.1.svg.

-I also replaced the Cherry MX Brown switches with Kailh Box.
-Kailh Box have some advantages over the MX Brown:
+I also replaced the Cherry MX Brown switches with Kailh Box which is have some advantages over the previous one:
 - Less tactile, which is my preference
 - IP56 water and dust proof.
-The protection is done by two layer: first is the boxy keycap stem that prevent dust coming into the switch, the second is the gold crosspoint part got surrounded by a plastic box and exposing only the tiny part that will be touched by keycap stem
+The protection is done by two brilliant solutions:
+  - The boxy keycap stem prevents dust coming into the switch.
+  - The gold crosspoint part got surrounded by a plastic box and exposing only the tiny part that will be touched by keycap stem.
 - The bottom housing is shorter and fit nicely under 6mm space between the two plates.
+I don't have to cut the bottom part anymore.

-## Disclaimer and License
+## Disclaimer

 I'm not responsible for the inaccuracy of the build that based on my design.
 I've tested it but your mileage may vary.

+## License

 All images and SVG file that I produced are under CC-BY-SA.
 QMK related code is under GPL.
 The QMK Firmware logo is a trademark of QMK.